Causes of unemployment in the United States: Education and training

-A variety of experts have proposed education reforms to improve U.S. competitiveness.
+Based on this logic, a variety of experts have proposed education reforms to improve U.S. competitiveness.
 Ideas relate to better qualified and incentivized teachers, less reliance on standardized testing, better feedback systems to help struggling teachers and students, more investment, paying for performance, employing data systems that track how much a child learns from a teacher, measuring teacher quality, giving local administrators the ability to manage staff and finances, and comparing results to the best education systems in the world.

 The rapid pace of technology change and global competition are rewarding those who continuously improve their skills and education.
 Futurist Alvin Toffler wrote: "The illiterate of the future are not those that cannot read or write.
 They are those that cannot learn, unlearn, relearn."

 Thomas L. Friedman wrote: "How [can workers] adapt?
 It will require more individual initiative.
 We know that it will be vital to have more of the 'right' education than less, that you will need to develop skills that are complementary to technology rather than ones that can be easily replaced by it and that we need everyone to be innovating new products and services to employ the people who are being liberated from routine work by automation and software.
 The winners won't just be those with more I.Q.
 It will also be those with more P.Q. (passion quotient) and C.Q. (curiosity quotient) to leverage all the new digital tools to not just find a job, but to invent one or reinvent one, and to not just learn but to relearn for a lifetime."